realAbitbol/withings-sleep-notifier/README.md

 1. Create a Withings account and register your app (see below)
 2. Set the env variables either in docker-compose.yml or in .env
-3. Run the app using Docker Compose or directly with `python3 app/main.py` after having run `pip install -r requirements.txt`
+3. Run the app using Docker Compose or directly with `uvicorn app.main:app --host 0.0.0.0 --port 8000` after having run `pip install -r requirements.txt`

 ## Registering with Withings Developer Portal